The idea of having a student run Coffee Store in a school is not a new concept, and it’s definitely been done before in middle and high schools.

 The other teacher participating donated a few boxes of K-cups to start.
 For more supplies, we asked parents to donate.
 Throughout the school year, as we begin to run low on supplies, we will use the money we earn each Friday to purchase more supplies, but for the initial opening, donations were vital.

-here and here), which also means I had extra bins that I'd purchased just doing nothing but sitting empty.
-Now they're filled with K-cups!
+By now you know that my classroom is color-coded (view those blog posts here and here), which also means I had extra bins that I’d purchased just doing nothing but sitting empty.
+Now they’re filled with K-cups!

 As we purchase or have more K-cups donated, we use Sharpies to color a dot or line on the bottom of each K-cup.
 Then we place those K-cups in the appropriate, colored bin.
 This makes it easy for fulfilling orders because the kids just have to grab 1 K-cup for a colored bin that matches a teacher’s check on an order form (which you’ll see in a minute).